AssTractionHero/cytube/docs/user-settings.md

 ### Moderator

-Settings that only apply to channel moderators.
+Settings that only apply only to users with channel moderator privileges.

 Setting | Description
 --------|------------